Petrifilm™ Plate Manager

 - Key transition points require guidance to support continuous workflow.

-- Exception handling should reduce cognitive load for technicians at any given transition point.
+- Exception handling should reduce cognitive load for technicians.

 100% of participants struggled to locate the correct plates when handling exceptions.